Saints capitalize on Seahawks' mistakes for 13-10 win

 Johnson, a rookie from Virginia Tech, made an extra point and both field-goal tries, connecting from 21 yards in the first half.

-Smith went 12 of 22 for 167 yards and was sacked five times as Davis, Cameron Jordan and others made his night uncomfortable.
+Smith went 12 of 22 for 167 yards — half coming on the TD toss to Metcalf — and was sacked five times as Davis, Cameron Jordan and others made his night uncomfortable.

-The Seahawks lost their third straight game for the first time since 2011 and fell to 0-3 at home.
+Seattle has lost three straight for the first time since 2011 and fell to 0-3 at home for the first time since 1992.
+Although both defeats with Smith under center have been by three points, the Seahawks aren’t the same without Wilson, who’s out until at least mid-November.

+“I’ve been here a long time and if we didn’t have Russell, I probably wouldn’t have been here a long time because of all the magic he has created over the years,” coach Pete Carroll said.

 Kamara finished with 10 catches for 128 yards and a 13-yard TD reception late in the first half.
 It was his fifth career regular-season game with double-digit receptions.
 He rushed for 51 yards.